SuperPanda/iot-mapper/README.md

 - How to contribute
 - Side bar links to individual READMEs through the project

+# FUNCTIONAL AND NON-FUNCTIONAL REQUIREMENTS
+TODO: ADD FUNCTIONAL AND NON-FUNCTIONAL REQUIREMENTS - 30% of grade

 # How to use
 0. setup AWS account, create IAM account, copy tokens aws cloudformation validate-template --template-body file://infrastructure.template